elkapy3/COVID-19_Daily_update/README.md

 # COVID-19_Daily_update
 This dataset capture the daily COVID-19 data across the world.
-This is a pull from different official data.
+The data sources are from different official websites.

 Data Summary Dataset name: COVID-19 Hospital Needs and Death Projections
 Summary: